TGovers/Angry_Ayaya_Release/README.md

 Currently Angry Ayaya is not open to contribution, but this could change in the future!

-Taylor Govers: Processor Editor, Repository/README/License Management, GUI Assistant
+Taylor Govers: Processor Editor, Repository/README/License Management, Assistant GUI Editor

-Ethan Punter: GUI Editor, Repository Management
+Ethan Punter: GUI Editor, Repository Management, Photoshop Editor

-For this project, we had inspiration and were helped with code by these fellow youtubers.
+For this project, we had inspiration and were helped with code by these youtubers.
 They make awesome work so please check them out and support them!

 [The Audio Programmer](https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A "https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A")